jakegodsall/news-homepage-frontend-challenge/README.md

 ### What I learned

-- How to create a hamburger menu using pure CSS with `::before` and `::after` pseudo-selectors.
+- How to create a hamburger menu using pure CSS with `::before` and `::after` pseudo-elements.
 - How to transition from the hamburger to a `X` symbol using CSS transforms.
 - How to load different images according to the viewport width using media queries and the display property.
 For example